 Examples in which we know that the possibility did not occur.
+Note that these are all cases of the third conditional.

 If I had known that, I might have acted differently.

 If we had been alone, I might have told her what I really thought.